Schedule A form Canada: The most important immigration form (IMM 5669 E)

 - Do not forget to enter your name in your native language under question 2.
 Of course, you may need to enter this manually or insert a picture in the form.

 Question 6: direct background questions

 These questions on the Schedule A form explore inadmissibility to Canada.
 Therefore, make sure to answer them truthfully and comprehensively.
-Nonetheless, if you have a complex background, hire a licensed professional to assist you.
-Of course, if you are the principal applicant (PA), you must also answer these questions on behalf of your family members listed in your PR application as well.
+Nonetheless, hiring a licensed professional assists you with complex background situations.
+Of course, if you are the principal applicant (PA), you must also answer these questions on behalf of your family members listed in your PR application.

 Question 7: education

 You need to mention the number of years you’ve attended school.
 However, you only need to mention your secondary and post-secondary education in the table.